 So, you’ve made the switch to a natural or clean mascara thinking that it would solve your sensitivities and are still having eye irritations.
 I know how frustrating that can be.
 If a product or ingredient (natural or not) is irritating to your eyes, it’s got to go.

 This is your opportunity to find out little-discussed tips and tricks to select the best natural mascara for you that actually works for your sensitive eyes.
 If you’re ready to skip the reading, click here to jump right to my recommendations for the 8 best natural and clean mascaras.

 Why Does Some Mascara Irritate My Eyes?

 Have you ever stopped to wonder what’s actually in mascara?
-As it turns out, the list of ingredients is a long one, including many buzzword synthetic chemicals may are now trying to avoid:
+As it turns out, the list of ingredients is a long one, including many buzzword synthetic chemicals that you may now be trying to avoid:

 - Synthetic dyes